About Our Office

 Our office maintains a varied program of social, cultural and intellectual events during the academic year.
 We work to build a community based upon mutual understanding and consideration.

-As associate dean of students, Monique Pillow Gnanaratnam oversees the department of student rights and community standards and co-chairs the Care Team.
+As Dean of Students, Monique Pillow Gnanaratnam oversees the Departments Community Service, Student Activities, Student Rights and Community standards, and co-chairs the Care Team.

 She holds a bachelor's degree from Wilmington College and a master's degree from the Bowling Green State University, both in Ohio.
 She previously worked at Northeastern University in Boston; Bellarmine University in Louisville, Kentucky; and the University of Dayton, in Ohio.

-As assistant dean of students, Stephanie Grimes oversees the department of student activities and community service and serves as a liaison between the university and students in moments of crisis or challenge.
+As Assistant Dean of Students, Stephanie Grimes oversees the Departments of Student Activities and Community Service and serves as a liaison between the university and students in moments of crisis or challenge.
 She manages the day-to-day operations of the department, including but not limited to staff supervision, budget management and marketing and promotion, and serves as an adviser to the Family Weekend and Senior Week programs.

 Stephanie has been a part of the Brandeis community for more than two decades, previously holdings the positions of director and associate director of student activities, activities adviser and quad director.
 Prior to joining Brandeis, she worked as assistant director of student involvement at Chowan College in Murfreesboro, North Carolina.